doc22940/contentful-to-figma/README.md

 That's it!
 Visual Studio Code will regenerate the JavaScript file every time you save.

+## Demo
+You can find the video demo [here](https://www.youtube.com/watch?v=7uJ05O2DgjM)

+## How do I get my credentials:

+1-Go to contentful.com create or choose an existing space

+2- Go to Settings > Api keys > Content delivery / preview tokens

+3- Copy the delivery api key and space id and paste them.

 ## 🤝 Contributing

 Contributions, issues and feature requests are welcome!<br />Feel free to check [issues page](https://github.com/Khaledgarbaya/use-one-graph/issues).

 ## Show your support